Ruby on Rails unobtrusive scripting adapter.

 <div contenteditable="true"></div>

-The full list of available data-*
+The full list of available data-* attributes is:

 Related links: